Toothbrush Hygiene Myths: What Actually Works

 The science-backed solution: UV-C + drying

 Modern toothbrush sterilizers use targeted UV-C light to disrupt microbial DNA and help inactivate a wide range of germs on brush bristles.
-When paired with an active drying fan, you reduce residual moisture and the conditions microbes need to multiply—an easy, repeatable routine you can rely on daily.
+When paired with an active drying fan, you reduce residual moisture and the conditions microbes need to multiply—making it an easy, repeatable routine you can rely on daily.

-- Consistent: Same effective cycle every time—no guesswork.
+- Consistent: The same effective cycle every time—no guesswork.

-- Gentle on bristles: No heat warping or harsh chemicals.
+- Gentle on bristles: No heat warping and no harsh chemical soaking.

 - Convenient: Set-and-forget operation that fits busy routines.